Monthly Tech-Tip | No tracking! No ads! |

 I am 3D printing half of the bottom section of the outside shell assembly of an all-in-one case mold (to make a plaster mold for casting pottery).
 There are multiple factors to take into account to make this print quickly with minimum material and yet be strong.

 In a 3D print, a small amount of infill can greatly outweigh the generation of a large amount of printed support.
-This can greatly reduce print time and filament consumption.
+This can greatly reduce print time and filament consumption (this is printed with 0.8mm thick walls).

 Far left: The green part is the support my slicer has generated in order to hold up the flat top flange.
 This is not only a waste but problems are likely with adhesion on the lower support sections where tiny points are printed on the steeply included surface to start each.